Reds vs. Yankees Player Props Betting Odds

-Sportsbooks have listed player props for Gleyber Torres, Jonathan India and others when the New York Yankees visit the Cincinnati Reds at Great American Ball Park on Friday at 6:40 PM ET.
+Player prop bet odds for Gleyber Torres, Jonathan India and others are listed when the New York Yankees visit the Cincinnati Reds at Great American Ball Park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!